 “But Gabriel, a killer can’t possibly be fully conscious and awake!
 That’s just not right!”

-…Except he knows about the 3rd eye.
+…Except he knows about and consciously acknowledges the 3rd eye.

-In the middle of the series his apprentice is tasked with holding down the fort against an army of Nazi vampires with an army of hired hands.
+In the middle of the series, his apprentice is tasked with holding down the fort against an army of Nazi vampires with an army of hired hands.
 Everything goes great until the leader of the army starts attacking them – and she’s 100 feet tall, immune to their weapons, and wielding a giant scythe!
 They don’t stand a chance, not one, molecule of a chance!

 His apprentice begins to telepathically communicate with Alucard while he’s on the ship… First of all, they’re telepathically communicating while he’s on the ship!

 She begins to give him the rundown of the situation and he tells her, “you have a 3rd eye.
 You should use it!
 It’s just an illusion!”
 She opens her 3rd eye, sees that the actual woman is 6′ instead of 100′, and shoots her while inside the mansion.
-The 100 foot behemoth begins to topple, and the “damage” she created was “reversed” instantly.
+The 100-foot behemoth begins to topple, and the “damage” she created was “reversed” instantly.

 This is the most stunning and direct instance proving that his 3rd eye is blasted open but the entire show gives it away too – his interaction with the other characters really brings his own character to light, one that is completely aware and completely conscious of the entire situation at all times.
 It really makes me wonder, “how awake can we really be until we truly answer the question, ‘why not kill?'”